 As we have seen in the earlier pages, migration can be voluntary or involuntary.
-It gets more complex than that.
+It can also become more complex than that.

-Year after year, thousands of people make the desperate choice to move, as a result of extreme economic strain, political and civil violence, conflict and crime in their home country.
-Many people know the treacherous nature of smuggled migration, but they make the choice because they often face the same difficulty if they stay.
+Year after year, thousands of people make the desperate choice to move as a result of extreme economic strain, political and civil violence, conflict, and crime in their home country.
+Many people know the treacherous nature of smuggled migration, but they choose to pursue it because they often face a similar difficulty if they stay.

-People who make this desperate choice often have no way to get out of their situation, and therefore often fall into the hands of sophisticated human trafficking or illegal migration networks and hubs.
-These illegal hubs extort monies from vulnerable migrants and move them on caravans, boats or on foot to some promised destinations.
+People who make this desperate choice have no way to get out of their situation, and therefore often fall into the hands of sophisticated human trafficking or illegal migration networks and hubs.
+These illegal hubs extort money from vulnerable migrants and move them on caravans, boats, or foot to some promised destinations.

 There lies the heartbreak of this idea.

 These illegal hubs do not have the tools and resources to deliver migrants safely to their destinations.
-Every year many migrant groups, often with children die as a result of boat accidents and robbery.
-Others end up with criminal networks who kidnap people, especially, women and girls for many bad reasons.
+Every year many migrant groups, often with children, die as a result of boat accidents and robbery.
+Others end up with criminal networks that kidnap people, especially women and girls for many horrible reasons.